-Looking at data is an ongoing series of software experiments to investigate non-conventional approaches of working with data.
+Looking at data is an ongoing series of software experiments.
+In these software is understood as a medium.

 Films as rhythms of colours

 Images of films are subtracted at a set time frequency.
 Each of these images is divided into segments.
 The average colour of each segment is calculated.
 These colours are then visualised as a pattern of vertical lines either in accordance with the chronological progression of the film or according to different colour values.

 The colours of hundreds of images of the horrific Russian invasion of Ukraine where gathered from online news and social media.
 These images where divided into two groups, each representing another kind of frontline: 1) The battlefield, 2) The political front (meetings of politicians, press conferences).
 Afterwards the colours of these two groups of images where subtracted and ordered to different criteria.

 Sound data-portraits of places

 Sound data of a geographic location measured over a set period of time is mapped around a circle.
 Over time a specific sound pattern – a ‘data portrait’ –for each place emerges.

 An algorithm subtracts the colours of a data set containing all the images of the national flags of the world.
 The resulting colour array is then combined with algorithms usually used to create artificial landscapes in films or computer games and with algorithms used to visualise physical forces.